wendywarren/ac-type/_type-4/wordmark/your-clients.md

 {: .blue}

 About Us:
 : We're firing up our business for the summer of 2022.
 Our team of professional, accredited chefs are going to bring their skills to your grills.
-Our locally-sourced ingredients, our gourmet recipes and our innovative event design will create memorable, elegant and flawlessly executed experiences in your back yard.
-Whether you're planning an intimate evening with your closest friends or a rousing back yard bash for a large group, we'll be there to design an experience of a lifetime.
+Our locally-sourced ingredients, our gourmet recipes and our innovative event design will create memorable, entertaining and flawlessly executed experiences in your back yard.
+Whether you're planning an intimate evening with your closest friends or a rousing back yard bash for a large group, we'll be there to design an entertainment experience of a lifetime.

 Descriptors:
-: gourmet, theatrical, bespoke, mouthwatering
+: fun, entertaining, gourmet, theatrical, bespoke, mouthwatering

 Reason:
 : We are a new company with no previous branding.

 Unique value proposition:
 : Our animated, innovative chefs, and their recipes are unique in themselves.
 Also, a *right in your backyard* experience like this isn't offered anywhere else.
 We are experts at setting a mood.
 We can do everything, to the smallest detail, like providing the perfect music playlist.
-Either that, or we can be seen and never heard, withdrawing to our grills with efficient silence.

 How do you want to be perceived?
 : We want to be the folks who fashion backyard memories.
-There should be tales of delicious food and drink, served with a tone befitting the occasion.
+There should be tales of delicious food and drink, served in a theatrical setting.
 Service to our clientele should go above and beyond.

-### Dollar King
+### Dollar Fresh
 {: .blue}

 About Us:
-: At Dollar King, we stock the very best items you can buy for a buck or two.
+: At Dollar Fresh, we stock the very best items you can buy for a buck or two.
 Our 459 retail locations are as clean as organized as any Target store.
 We carry endless inventory from beauty supplies to kitchen items to hardware goods.

 Descriptors:
 : modern, organized, value focused, efficient